By Anna Gay on | No Comments

 Step 4.
 Take a look at the Vignette module under Custom:

-For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by pulling the Midpoint slider to the right.
+For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by dragging the Midpoint slider to the right.
 You will need to play around with the two, as the settings will vary from image to image.
-In some cases, you will need to brighten your midpoint to compensate for the edges of your image, but it does vary from image to image.
+In some cases, you will need to brighten your midpoint to compensate for the edges of your image, but it does differ from one image to image.

 Here is a before and after of the image with the vignette created using the Photoshop Len Correction Filter: